rdlauer/articles/misc/jsmobileconf2018/post.md

 # {N} Blog: Meet the NativeScript Experts at jsMobileConf

-It's almost fall - time to think about back-to-school activities, what you're going to dress up as for Halloween 🎃, and of course the fall tech conference season!
+It's almost fall - time to think about back-to-school activities 🏫, what you're going to dress up as for Halloween 🎃, and of course the fall tech conference season!

 Over the past couple of years we've met many of you at our previous *NativeScript Developer Day* events in Boston and New York.
 This year we are doing something a little (ok A LOT) different.
 Building on our previous NativeScript-focused events, we are putting on an even bigger show that encompasses even more of the JavaScript ecosystem.